 In financial terms, risk is linked to volatility.
 High-risk investments such as equities can swing sharply, offering the chance of big profits but also steep losses.
 Low-risk investments, on the other hand, usually grow slowly and steadily, with far fewer chances of loss.

 For risk-averse investors, the goal is not to “get rich quick” but to safeguard money while achieving consistent growth.
 They stay away from instruments that fluctuate heavily, even if those could sometimes bring bigger returns.
 By identifying whether your portfolio leans conservative or aggressive, you can choose investments that truly reflect your comfort zone.
-Compare funds that fit your goals.
+Explore top-performing mutual funds!

 Examples of risk-averse behaviour